 For his work in 2006-07, Bennett became the most decorated Pac-10 coach in a single season.
 He was named National Coach of the Year by nine organizations, including the Associated Press, The Sporting News and the U.S. Basketball Writers Association.
-In addition, Bennett was the Pac-10 Coach of the Year, the United States Basketball Writers Association District 9 Coach of the Year and the National Association of Basketball Coaches District 14 Coach of the Year that season.
+In addition, Bennett was the Pac-10 Coach of the Year, the United States Basketball Writers Association District 9 Coach of the Year and the National Association of Basketball Coaches District 14 Coach of the Year.

 In 2007-08, Bennett's Cougars were ranked in the AP preseason poll (10th) for the first time in school history and were ranked a school-record No. 4 during the season.
-That squad finished with a 26-9 record, once again tying the school record for wins, and had an 11-7 mark in the Pac-10.
+The Cougars finished with a 26-9 record, once again tying the school record for wins, and had an 11-7 mark in the Pac-10.
 Washington State advanced to the NCAA Tournament's Sweet 16 for the first time in school history, defeating Winthrop and Notre Dame in the first two rounds of the tournament.
-The Cougars fell to top-seeded North Carolina in the regional semifinal in Charlotte, N.C.
+The Cougars fell to top-seeded North Carolina in the NCAA regional semifinal in Charlotte, N.C.

 In 2008-09, Bennett led the Cougars to their third consecutive postseason appearance.
 Washington State posted a 17-16 record and participated in the National Invitation Tournament.
 The Cougars defeated NCAA Tournament teams Arizona, Arizona State (twice), Mississippi State, and UCLA during the season.
-The road victory at UCLA was just the second for the Cougars at Pauley Pavilion in the last 53 years.
+The road victory at UCLA was just the second for the Cougars at Pauley Pavilion in 53 years.

 Before taking over as the head coach at Washington State, Bennett was on the staff of his father, Dick, for three seasons in Pullman, the last two as associate head coach.
 The previous four years Bennett was at Wisconsin, serving on the staffs of his father, Brad Soderberg and current Badger head coach Bo Ryan.
-While Bennett was at Wisconsin the Badgers participated in the NCAA Tournament all four years, reaching the 2000 Final Four and the Sweet 16 in 2003.
+While Bennett was at Wisconsin, the Badgers participated in the NCAA Tournament all four years, reaching the 2000 Final Four and the Sweet 16 in 2003.
 Wisconsin also earned a share of the Big Ten title in 2002 and 2003.
-Bennett was instrumental in the recruiting of Devin Harris, the fifth overall pick in the 2004 NBA Draft, to Wisconsin.
+Bennett was instrumental in the recruitment of Devin Harris, the fifth overall pick in the 2004 NBA Draft, to Wisconsin.

-Bennett played for his father at Wisconsin-Green Bay from 1989-92.
-He graduated from Wisconsin-Green Bay in 1992 and finished his career as the Mid-Continent Conference's all-time leader in career points (2,285) and assists (601).
+Bennett played for his father at Green Bay from 1989-92.
+He graduated from Green Bay in 1992 and finished his career as the Mid-Continent Conference's all-time leader in career points (2,285) and assists (601).
 His 49.7 career 3-point field goal percentage is still an NCAA record.
 Bennett helped the Phoenix to an 87-34 record during his collegiate career, including one NCAA Tournament and two NIT appearances.
 He was twice named MCC Player of the Year, was the 1992 Frances Pomeroy Naismith Award winner (best senior player under six-feet tall) and was the 1992 GTE Academic All-American of the Year.
 Bennett was the 35th overall selection in the 1992 NBA Draft by the Charlotte Hornets and played with the team for three seasons.